jmburges/iOSPrework/README.md

   - [Beginning Auto
     Layout](http://www.raywenderlich.com/20881/beginning-auto-layout-part-1-of-2 "Beginning Auto Layout")
+      - Auto Layout is how you can lay out UI elements with differing screen sizes.
+This guide walks you through that.
   - [Customizing
     UIKit](http://mobile.tutsplus.com/tutorials/iphone/ios-sdk-uikit-theme-customization/ "Customizing UIKit")
+      - Some common UIKit customziations and how to do them.
   - Big Nerd Ranch Chapter 24
   - Big Nerd Ranch Chapter 6
   - Big Nerd Ranch Chapter 7